 As they saying goes, the only things certain in life are death and taxes.
 Even if the event of death, taxes are still due for the year and a final tax return must be filed.
 If you are in charge of a decedent's estate, you want to ensure you have her financial documents on hand to properly prepare and file taxes.
-The length of time you should keep tax records and supporting documents after death varies, depending on the circumstances.
+The length of time you should be keeping tax records after death – and supporting documents – varies depending on the circumstances.
 However, there are guidelines the Internal Revenue Service sets for all taxpayers.

 Income Tax Due Date